 Apr 10, 2023: This map and accompanying text has been updated to include results from Arizona Attorney General.

 The results of the 2022 midterms signaled both the emergence of an anti-MAGA majority (of uncertain staying power), and the continued deep appeal of the Electoral Far Right’s bigoted and exclusionary rhetoric and policy for millions of voters.
 In spite of the anticipated “red wave” fading into more of a ripple, far-right candidates won in over 65 percent of races tracked by PRA where candidates were on the general election ballot.
 Additionally, even those who failed to win—several of them in high-profile races—dragged the political culture even further to the Right.

-Of the 155 far-right candidates tracked by PRA who appeared on the ballot in the November 8, 2022 general election, 107 won their race (including 20 nonincumbents), 47 lost their election, and 1 race remains uncalled at the time of writing.
+Of the 155 far-right candidates tracked by PRA who appeared on the ballot in the November 8, 2022 general election, 107 won their race (including 20 nonincumbents), and 48 lost their election.
 The Electoral Far Right in this general election was overwhelmingly White and disproportionately male, though around 10 percent of the candidates PRA tracked who were on the general election ballot were candidates of color.
 All told, this was a strong showing for the Electoral Far Right, which PRA defines as those candidates who are either at the rightward edge of the MAGA movement or, in one way or another, more explicitly bigoted, conspiracist, or authoritarian than even the MAGA core.